open-access-policies/streaming/_security_policies/sec_pol_006.md

 ### 1. Objective

-The objective of this policy is to establish requirements for protecting the Company's physical facilities, information systems, and personnel from unauthorized physical access, environmental threats, and security incidents that could impact video streaming platform operations and data security.
+The objective of this policy is to establish requirements for protecting [Company Name]'s physical facilities, information systems, and personnel from unauthorized physical access, environmental threats, and security incidents that could impact video streaming platform operations and data security.

 ### 2. Scope